 General tournament rules

-- No person shall enter in more than 1 category in the Stabicraft Southern Te Anau Manapouri Fishing Classic; however, children may enter the Take a Kid Fishing promotion as well as the Child Lake category
+- No person shall enter in more than 1 category in the Stabicraft Southern Te Anau Manapouri Fishing Classic; however, children may enter the Take a Kid Fishing competition as well as the Child Lake category

 - No fish taken from the “Take a Kid Fishing” competition shall be eligible for any prizes in the Te Anau Manapouri Fishing Classic competition.

 - Fish shall only be taken from the waters and shoreline of Lakes Manapouri, Te Anau and the Upper Waiau.

 Participants should be aware of the Non-Motorised Area from the Te Anau control structure to the Marakura Yacht Club.

 - Rules set out by Fish & Game for the waters of Lakes Te Anau, Manapouri & the Upper Waiau shall be adhered to.